 Finally, the company should have a security and fire alarm system as well as be thoroughly insured with policies covering errors and omission, liability and cyber insurance.

-Here’s the last thing you need to keep in mind: once you select a company, you are not cleared of responsibility.
+Here’s the last thing to keep in mind: after selecting a company, you are not cleared of responsibility.
 The records are yours and the ultimate responsibility of the quality of these records is yours, as well as the system you use to manage these records.

 If you’re not entirely sure how you want to manage your records going forward or just want some advice, a good service provider should be able to walk you through multiple solutions.